4Reference/leaflet-challenge/README.md

 # leaflet-challenge
 This is the homework for week 17 on Leaflet.js

+Make sure to create and add a file to static/js called config.js that includes your Mapbox API key defined as "API_KEY="

 # Leaflet Homework - Visualizing Data with Leaflet

 ## Background